SDXorg/excels2vensim/docs/index.rst

 --------------------
 Examples
 ^^^^^^^^
-Some jupyter notebook examples are available in the `examples folder of the GitLab repository <https://gitlab.com/eneko.martin.martinez/excels2vensim/-/tree/master/examples>`_.
+Some jupyter notebook examples are available in the `examples folder of the GitHub repository <https://github.com/SDXorg/excels2vensim/tree/master/examples>`_.

 Acknowledgmentes
 ----------------
-This library was originally developed for `H2020 LOCOMOTION <https://www.locomotion-h2020.eu>`_ project by `@eneko.martin.martinez <https://gitlab.com/eneko.martin.martinez>`_ at `Centre de Recerca Ecològica i Aplicacions Forestals (CREAF) <http://www.creaf.cat>`_.
+This library was originally developed for `H2020 LOCOMOTION <https://www.locomotion-h2020.eu>`_ project by `@enekomartinmartinez <https://github.com/enekomartinmartinez>`_ at `Centre de Recerca Ecològica i Aplicacions Forestals (CREAF) <http://www.creaf.cat>`_.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 821105.